5 DAYS IN AUSTRIA ITINERARY

 But there are no extra precautions I take when I am in Austria.

-Okay, here is the first part of the itinerary – if you have around five days to one week in Austria these three places are must-sees in Austria.
+Okay, here is the first part of the 5-day Austria itinerary – if you have around 5 days in Austria these three places are must-sees in Austria.

 Vienna – 2 Days